HealthBioscienceIDEAS/microscopy-novice/episodes/designing-a-light-microscopy-experiment.md

 ## Steps to designing a light microscopy experiment

-As we've said throughout the course, there is no one 'right' way of handling image data.
-It depends on the research question and project in hand, with different solutions being best in different situations.
+As we've said throughout the course, there is no one 'right' way of analysing image data.
+It depends on the specific images and research question, with different solutions being best for different situations.
 The same holds true for designing a light microscopy experiment - here we'll discuss some general guidelines, but the specifics will depend on your particular research project.